 Cardiovascular technologists and technicians provide assistance to doctors who perform heart-related procedures.
-Most have a minimum of an associate's degree, but bachelor's degrees are also possible; candidates who also earn optional professional credentials have better job prospects.
+Most have a minimum of an associate's degree, but bachelor's degrees are also possible; candidates possessing more advanced professional credentials have better job prospects.

 |Other Requirements||Professional certification preferred|